 One of my other passions as I approached my first year in high school was (American) football.
 During my Senior season I was voted All Conference as an outside linebacker and Defensive Player of the Year (2004).
 I also set the 2nd highest power rating (weight lifting score) in 30 years (to this day)!
 Power Rating is calculated by taking your lifting maxes and dividing by your body weight: ((bench + squat + power clean + jerk press ) / (body weight)).
 Mine calculated out to 8.03!
 I was also able to get into the sought after “Red Club”.
 The Red Club requires a 400lb squat, 300 lb bench, 275 lb clean, 275 lb jerk and 3.0+ GPA; you had to get 4 of the 5 to get in.

 The type of hit shown above will get you thrown out of the game these days.
-When I played (Senior year was 2004) the only thing you couldn’t do was spear someone (jumping off your feet with head first contact).
+When I played (Senior year was 2004/2005) the only thing you couldn’t do while playing defense was to spear someone (jumping off your feet with head first contact).
 If you didn’t obviously lead with your head, you rarely got called for anything back then.
 I did this because I had 2 shoulder surgeries (both sides) and didn’t trust my shoulders.
-If you watch the hit closely in slow-motion, I get the initial helmet hit to take him off balance and then I give him an arm bar to put him all the way on the ground.
+If you watch the hit closely in slow-motion, I get the initial helmet-to-helmet hit to take him off balance (he goes from an athletic stance to pigeon-toed) and I then threw an arm bar to put him all the way on his butt/the ground, traveling 2-3 yards from our initial hit!

-For the record, that tailback played D1 college football the next season.
+For the record, that running back played D1 college football the next season.
 It was this type of size disadvantage that set me up for failure from the start.
 You can’t fight physics… Little did I know at age 16 to 18 that this would do permanent damage to my spine.
 I have been living with chronic neck pain for 11 years now, the last 5 years without being on any opiates, ever.
-I feel like I need to tell people, my pain went down when I came off of opiate pain meds.
-Those pills do not fix anything and I would rather our doctors point you towards natural alternatives.
+I feel like I need to tell people, my pain went down when I came off of opiate pain medicines.

 By the time I was entering college I had nearly 10 years of experience building/fixing/modifying computers + computer hardware and this opened the door for me to the IT field.
 My first IT position was with the NC Department of Waste Management.
 Here I would learn more about troubleshooting and repairs than all my previous years with PC hardware combined.
 By my second year I was promoted to lead hardware tech and things were looking bright.